KarlTDebiec/Scinoephile/README.rst

 ============

 Not currently possible or necessary.
 Just run the script from the folder within which the script is located.
-Writes output directly to the terminal; just redirect it to a file.

 Usage
 =====